TejasAvinashShetty/grove/docs/vqe.rst

 are in the `source documentation <./vqe/vqe_source.html#grove.pyvqe.vqe.VQE.vqe_run>`_.

 Measurements are then performed on these states based on a Pauli operator decomposition of :math:`H`.
-Using Quil, these measurements will end up in classical memory.
+Using Quil(Quantum Instruction Language), these measurements will end up in classical memory.
 Doing this iteratively followed by a small amount of postprocessing, one may compute a real expectation value for the classical optimizer to use.